definitely-kyle/SEED-3.0/paper/paper.md

 ---
-title: 'SEED 3: Software for the Extraction of Equations from Data'
+title: 'SEED: Software for the Extraction of Equations from Data'
 tags:
   - Python
   - graphical user interface